 For Earth Day 2016, President Armstrong signed the Second Nature Climate Leadership Commitment, making Cal Poly a Charter Signatory to the largest climate change initiative in higher education.
 Participating campuses must create Climate Action Plans to achieve carbon neutrality and climate resilience as soon as possible and infuse these topics into curriculum, research, and student experience.
 Cal Poly has established a goal of net zero emissions by 2050 and is working with regional partners to ensure campus resiliency to impacts from climate change.
 To achieve these goals, Facilities Management and Development and the City and Regional Planning Department collaborated to create Cal Poly’s first Climate Action Plan (CAP).
 The CAP included a comprehensive greenhouse gas inventory, which shows Cal Poly has already reduced emissions to within ten percent of 1990 levels, despite a 100 percent increase in building square footage and on-campus residency.
 The Poly CAP report, transportation survey, and GHG dashboard appears online: https://afd.calpoly.edu/sustainability/campus_resources/climate_action.

 Cal Poly practices institutional ecology and has taken significant steps to reduce its environmental footprint.
-In 2013, classes began in the Warren J. Baker Center for Science and Mathematics, a 189,000 square-foot building embodying sustainability principles.
+In 2013, classes began in the 189,000 square-foot LEED Gold Warren J. Baker Center for Science and Mathematics.
 In 2009, Cal Poly opened Poly Canyon Village a 1.4-million-square-foot mixed-use complex, which provides apartment-style housing for over 2,600 students – the largest LEED Gold project in the region and in the CSU.
 LEED certification is being achieved in all new buildings as well as selected retrofits.
-In 2017, Cal Poly broke ground on the 4.5 MW Gold Tree Solar Farm.
+In 2018, Cal Poly completed the 4.5 MW Gold Tree Solar Farm, the largest solar array in the CSU system which generates more than 11,000,000 kWh per year — 25 percent of the university’s total electricity needs.
+In 2018 Cal Poly completed a new housing complex named Yakʔityutyu (in honor of the Chumash people of San Luis Obispo) which houses 1,475 freshmen, includes a high-efficiency heating plant, 800 kW of rooftop solar PV, will approach net-zero electricity and be LEED Gold Certified.

 The College of Agriculture, Food and Environmental Sciences (CAFES) operates state-of-the-art instructional facilities on 10,000 acres and incorporates sustainability principles into its operations in the form of water, energy and soil conservation, and through integrated farm, ranch and vineyard management.
 Notable features include a CCOF certified organic farm, a large-scale composting facility, holistically-managed pastures, fair trade chocolates, and award-winning certified-sustainable forests.

-Cal Poly has received more than two dozen UC/CSU/CCC Energy Efficiency and Sustainability Best Practice Awards.
-Recent awards honored the HVAC Retrofit (2016), Water Efficiency and Site Water Quality (2015), Sustainability Innovations (2015), and Sustainability in Academics (2015).
+Cal Poly has received more than 30 UC/CSU/CCC Energy Efficiency and Sustainability Best Practice Awards.
+Recent awards honored Cal Poly’s Zero Waste Ambassadors Program (2018), the Student Sustainability Leadership Summit program (2017), the HVAC Retrofit (2016), Water Efficiency and Site Water Quality (2015), Sustainability Innovations (2015), and Sustainability in Academics (2018, 2015).
 In 2010, the National Wildlife Federation’s “National Report Card on Sustainability in Higher Education” rated Cal Poly as “Leading School for Environmental Sustainability Goal Setting” and “Leading Employer of Environmental Management and Sustainable Professionals.”

 Planning and Administration